 Tree Pose (Vrksasana)

 Tree Pose, or Vrksasana, is all about balance.
-It involves focusing on the standing leg to maintain stability.
-It improves focus and balance.
+It involves focusing on the standing leg to maintain stability and improve focus and balance.
 Start from Mountain Pose.
 Put your right foot on the inner left thigh or calf, but don’t let it touch your knee.
 Hold hands together at heart.
 Hold, then switch sides.

 Doing these daily poses helps you become strong, flexible, and balanced.
 Always listen to your body.
 Use help, such as props, if you need it.